galaxysollector/woa-winner/guide/reinstall.md

 #### Remove Windows recovery (Step 1)

-After you enabled mass storage mode and connected your device to a Windows computer, <br />
 In File Explorer delete this file: <br />
 ```
 # Replace W with your device Win partition letter